joeyrosztoczy1/phase_0_unit_3/week_7/4_intro_to_SQLite/my_solution.md

 ## Release 5: Reflect
 <!-- Add your reflection here -->
-This was my favorite SQL challenge because we were actually manipulating the database not just querying it.
+This was my favorite SQL challenge because we were actu 2014ally manipulating the database not just querying it.
 This was a much harder challenge for me.
 I really enjoyed doing it all from the terminal.
 In the past I have used SQL Server Management Studio from Microsoft which is slow and unweildy..alhtough handy for a db as large as our business system's.
 The terminal is much quicker, easier to access, and flexible.
 One place I got caught was if you already have info and try and add a
 NOT NULL Column you have to specify default values or change the column to NOT NULL after you have created it and entered the values!